Vikaspogu/blog/content/blog/debug-java-container/index.md

 oc set env dc/MY_APP_NAME JAVA_DEBUG=true
 ```

-> Disabling the health checks is not mandatory but it is recommended because a pod could be restarted while the process is paused during remote debugging.
-You can remove the readiness check to prevent an unintended restart.
+> Disabling the health checks is not mandatory but recommended because a pod could be restarted during remote debugging while the process is paused.
+You can remove the readiness check to prevent a forced restart.

 ### Redeploy